-For a project in which the professional service fee is expected to be less than \$50,000, the Selection Committee shall consist of at least two people -- the sponsoring Department Director, or a person designated by the Department Director; and the staff person tasked with managing the project, or another staff member appointed by the Department Director.
+For a project in which the professional service fee is expected to be less than \$20,000, the Selection Committee shall consist of at least two people -- the sponsoring Department Director, or a person designated by the Department Director; and the staff person tasked with managing the project, or another staff member appointed by the Department Director.
 The Mayor may, if needed, appoint a third staff member to serve on the committee.

 Based on information in the SOQs and the members' own knowledge, the Selection Committee will apply the same criteria used for Evaluation of Letters of Interest to select and rank three firms.
 An executive summary, including the signed scoresheets, will be presented to the Mayor, who may authorize negotiation of a fee.
-Once a fee has been agreed upon, city purchasing guidelines will govern purchase order authorization and execution.
+Once a fee has been agreed upon, if it is less than \$20,000, a purchase order may be drawn for the Mayor's approval.

-For a project in which the professional fee is expected to exceed \$50,000 the Selection Committee shall consist of four (4) members.
+For a project in which the professional fee is expected to be \$20,000 or more, the Selection Committee shall consist of at least four (4) members, with no more than one person from a city department represented.
 Included will be:

-- 1. the project manager, or a person appointed by the Director of the sponsoring Department; - 2. the Mayor or the Mayor's appointee; - 3. a representative of one of the following departments Engineering, Finance, Inspections, Planning or Streets (but not the same department as the project manager); and - 4. the chairman of the City Council Public Works Committee, or another member of the Council appointed by the Public Works chairman.
+- 1. the project manager, or a person appointed by the Director of the sponsoring Department; - 2. the Mayor or the Chief of Staff; - 3. a representative of at least one of the following departments Engineering, Finance, Inspections, Planning, and Streets (The Mayor will designate which department(s); and - 4. the chairman of the City Council Public Works Committee, or another member of the Council appointed by the Public Works chairman.

-The Mayor or the Mayor's appointee will serve as chairman of the Selection Committee.
-Each person serving on a Selection Committee should have the expertise necessary to evaluate the pertinent documents involved in the selection process.
+The Mayor or Chief of Staff will serve as chairman of the Selection Committee.
+Each person serving on a Selection Committee should have the expertise necessary to evaluate the annual Statements of Qualifications.